flhofer/dell_TB16_firmware/README.md

 > [!Note]
 > You clearly need a Thunderbolt 3/4+ capable device to flash and use the dock.
 The connector can be confusing, but Thunderbolt uses different lanes and protocols than USB and thus would not be accessible without a TB controller.

+> [!IMPORTANT]
+> Known limitations (short version):
+> - Some non-Dell systems may negotiate only up to ~60W (USB-PD 20V/3A) on the main dock cable.
+> - Mac charging from a fully drained battery can be unreliable in some setups.
+> - mDP initialization can be inconsistent until all firmware updates are fully applied and power-cycled.
+> - Streaming services that require HDCP 2.x may be limited to low resolutions on this dock.

 ## Firmware versions and status

 The following table lists known and working firmware versions.
 (Files are in the `bins` subfolder)